hoprnet/docs-rpch-net/versioned_docs/version-Beta/guides/using-ethers.md

     .catch((err) => console.error(err));
 ```

 Similar to this example, you can now use the RPCh SDK for any requests you would otherwise make directly to your RPC provider.
+Once you have integrated RPCh, as done above, you can continue using the methods from the ethers library such as `.send()` or `.getBalance` just as you normally would throughout your codebase, and these requests will automatically be routed through RPCh.

 ## Using the Example